IBM/z_ansible_collections_doc/source/eda/eda-for-ibm-z.rst

 Architecture explanation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* **Privilege change initiation**: A RACF authority change is issued on a production LPAR, for example by using a command that changes a user's privileges.
+* **Privilege change initiation**: A RACF authority change is issued on a production LPAR, for example by using a command that changes the privileges of an user.

 * **Security detection**: IBM zSecure Command Verifier and IBM zSecure Alert monitor the activity and detect the authority change for the affected user ID.

-* **Message creation on z/OS**: zSecure Alert creates a WTO message, which is also made available through the z/OS logging and syslog path.
+* **Message creation on z/OS**: zSecure Alert creates a WTO message, which is available through the z/OS logging and syslog path.

 * **Event capture and enrichment**: IBM Common Data Provider for z Systems captures the message through the zLog Forwarder exit, tags it, and sends it to the Data Streamer.